-Hilary French trained as an architect at the AA in London and worked in practice as an architect and interior designer for many years.
-She worked in London for RMJM, Martin Richardson and MaCormac and Jamieson, amongst others on commercial and residential projects.
-She also worked in Paris for Terence Conran on the expansion of the Habitat brand, and Reichen et Robert on diverse projects including Francois Mitterand’s first Grand Projet and a new French embassy and residence in Doha, Qatar.
+Hilary French trained as an architect at the AA in London and worked in practice as an architect and interior designer for many years on commercial and residential projects.
+She worked in Paris for Terence Conran on the expansion of the Habitat brand, and Reichen et Robert on diverse projects including Francois Mitterand’s first Grand Projet at La Villette and a new French embassy and residence in Doha, Qatar.

-Since taking up full time academic work Hilary spent 16 years at the RCA as Head of the School of Architecture & Design and academic lead for the world renowned Design Products course alongside eminent Industrial designers Ron Arad and Tord Boontje.
-Other institutions where Hilary has held teaching roles in various design subjects, from HND courses to Masters level, as associate lecturer, visiting tutor and course leader, include:
+Since taking up full time academic work, Hilary spent 16 years at the RCA as Head of the School of Architecture and Design and academic lead for the world renowned Design Products course alongside eminent Industrial designers Ron Arad and Tord Boontje.
+Hilary has also contributed as an associate lecturer, to a range of design courses, at other UK Higher Education Institutes at all levels.

 - Julia Lohmann, PhD, 2017 - The Department of Seaweed